Mental Health Facilities Saint Charles County, MO

 Compass Health

-Compass Health is a mental health treatment clinic in Saint Charles County, Missouri, located at 102 Compass Point Drive, 63301 zip code.
+Compass Health is a mental health clinic in Saint Charles County, MO, located at 102 Compass Point Drive, 63301 zip code.
 Compass Health provides outpatient treatment.
-Compass Health provides behavior modification, integrated dual diagnosis disorder treatment and psychotropic medication to adults, children / adolescents and seniors 65 or older.
+Compass Health offers individual psychotherapy, dialectical behavior therapy and behavior modification to young adults, adults and seniors 65 or older.
 Compass Health also supports people requiring dual diagnosis treatment.
-Additional services provided by Compass Health consist of suicide prevention services, assertive community treatment and diet and exercise counseling.
+More services at Compass Health include assertive community treatment, suicide prevention services and chronic disease/illness management.

 Learn More